 - Ask for a specific amount, to minimize the amount of thinking a donor has to do ($5, $10, $20, $50, $100, custom).

-- In all communications, including emails, websites, and social media, use conversational language.
-Conversational language, how you’d talk to a friend, always adds an extra touch to personalized communications that makes it more genuine.
+- In all communications, including emails, websites, and social media, use conversational language to make it more genuine.

 - Appeal to last year’s end-of-year donors.
 Propose your donation as a tradition they stick to every year that bonds them with a cause, a reason for giving over the holidays.